Shahjahanabad: Economic structure

 Old Delhi has markets running through its streets.
 The area is vast and multiple products are being sold.
 Most of them are wholesale sellers and have been selling their products for many years.
 One such business is Gulab Singh Johrimal (a perfumery) which was established in Dariba Kalan in 1816 mainly as an attar (perfume) manufacturing business.
 Since then they have diversified into compounding, incense and toilet soap manufacture.
 Their retail outlet in Chandni Chowk was started later on.
 Another such shop is Harnarains (manufacturers of pickles and preserves), located in Khari Baoli.
 Under operation since 1944, it is one of the older shops currently located in Old Delhi.
 Some migrants sell products like clothes, fruits etc. The sellers of one product often form an association to serve their interests and negotiate with the local government and other official bodies.
 The Old Delhi area and its markets are governed by the Municipal Corporation of Delhi (MCD).
+The Shahjahanabad Redevelopment Corporation (SRDC) is a government of Delhi undertaking focused on conserving heritage and to act as a catalyst for transforming the historically significant but congested place into a functional, tourist-friendly, and economically vibrant zone.